zxiang30/DLFS-Rec/README.md

 ![avatar](Architecture.png)

 ## Performance
-The ground-truth item is paired with 99 randomly sampled negative items, and the results are shown in the following picture.
+The ground-truth item is paired with 99 randomly sampled negative items, and the performance comparisons are presented in the following picture.

 ![avatar](Performance.png)